Chief and Council

 She worked in the health care field before becoming a stay at home mother.
 She and her husband Jeff have two children Makenna and Gage.
 Councillor Boucher was raised on the reserve before moving away in her 20s to pursue her health care career.

-Elected to her first term on Council, she has a family history of traditional teachers and political local leadership.
-Her late grandmother Elder Marie Boucher was a well known traditional knowledge holder of Matachewan First Nation and her father Real (Mousy) Boucher was a previous Council member who served the community for many years.
+She has a family history of traditional teachers and political local leadership.
+Her late grandmother Elder Marie Boucher was a well known traditional knowledge holder of Matachewan First Nation and her father Real (Mousy) Boucher is also a Council member who has served the community for many years.

 Clara Hanson